C. Diane Bishop

-C. Diane Bishop (born November 23, 1943) is an American politician who served as the 16th Superintendent of Public Instruction for the state of Arizona from 1987 to 1995 as a Democrat.
+C. Diane Bishop (born November 23, 1943) is an American politician who served as the 16th Arizona Superintendent of Public Instruction from 1987 to 1995 as a Democrat.

 Early life

 Bishop was born in Elmhurst, Illinois, on November 23, 1943.

 Career

 Bishop served as Arizona's 16th Superintendent of Public Instruction from 1987 to 1995 as a Democrat, succeeding Carolyn Warner and preceding Lisa Graham Keegan.